- Three stadiums across kingdom open to women

 The decree opened the King Fahd stadium in Riyadh, King Abdullah Sport City stadium in Jeddah, and Prince Mohammed Bin Fahd stadium in Dammam to women and families.
 All three stadiums were previously male-only.

 Saudi Arabia still adheres to some of the strictest interpretations of Sunni Islam in the world but has seen liberal reforms recently.
-The change in policy followed the historic decree in September 2017 allowing women to drive
+The change in policy followed the historic decree in September 2017 allowing women to drive, beginning this summer.

 Females spectators on Friday cheered on two of the teams in the Saudi Professional League, Al-Ahli F.C. and Al-Batin F.C.
 Al-Ahli won 5-0.